Section 2

 Don’t count on sleeping in if you stay at the monastery albergue.
 The volunteers come through the dorms singing, waking everyone up at 6 am sharp.
 You don’t really have a choice.
 Time to get moving.
 There’s no breakfast served at the albergue, but there are a few vending machines downstairs if you want a quick coffee in a plastic cup before you head out.

-Roncesvalles is one of the most popular places to start a stage on the Camino, so there’s usually a big crowd leaving in the morning at the same time.
-I like to hang back and let the main group get ahead—it makes for a quieter, more peaceful walk.
-Café Sabina opens around 8 a.m., so I usually stop there for a croissant and a proper coffee.
-By the time I set off, the path has thinned out, and you can hear the birds again.
+Roncesvalles is one of the most popular starting points on the Camino, so there’s usually a big crowd heading out at the same time in the morning.
+If you’re not in a rush, it’s worth hanging back and letting the pack go ahead—it makes for a much quieter, more peaceful walk.
+Café Sabina opens around 8 a.m., so grab a croissant and a proper coffee there.
+By the time you hit the trail, things will have thinned out and you’ll be able to hear the birds again.

 Burgete